NorthStarUAS/props-legacy/README.md

 The word "System" is carefully chosen.
 The Property System is an interwoven network of concepts that can bring huge value to your application.
-It's the the right choice for every application, but for in the right context it is super awesome.
+It may not be the right choice for every application, but for in the right context it is super awesome.

 * It provides structured data sharing between modules within your application.
 (I.e. when your app needs global data shared, don't